junxit/us-congress-bills-110/bill.md

 ## § 12.
 Participation in Head Start programs

-Section 645 of the of the Head Start Act (42 U.S.C.
+Section 645 of the Head Start Act (42 U.S.C.
 9840) is amended—

 - **(1)** in subsection (a)—
   - **(A)** by amending paragraph (1)(B)(i) to read as follows: